Why Does My Piercing Hurt?

 my nose piercing hurt-Gthic.com

-Clean the Area Gently – Use saline solution to clean the piercing daily and avoid touching it with dirty hands.
+Gently clean the area — Clean the piercing site daily with saline solution and avoid touching it with dirty hands.

-Consult a Professional – If the pain persists or worsens, don’t hesitate to visit a piercer or healthcare professional for advice.
+Consult a professional — If pain persists or worsens, seek advice immediately from your piercer or a medical professional.

 Leave a comment